Doing business with a lawyer

 The Mobile Legal Clinic’s mission is to promote access to justice for the homeless, the impoverished and the marginalized members of our society.

-The Young Bar of Montreal offers free legal services to the public: hearing preparation assistance, call-in legal clinic, on-site small claims mediation, legal information service at the Montreal Municipal Court and the I’ll talk to my lawyer on Wednesday! service for 12- to 20-year-olds.
+The Young Bar of Montreal offers free legal services to the public: hearing preparation assistance, call-in legal clinic, on-site small claims mediation, legal information service at the Montreal Municipal Court and LET’S TALK LAW service for 12- to 20-year-olds.

 Offers legal services at a very modest cost to people who are refused legal aid, but who are unable to pay to defend their rights.
 Certain eligibility criteria apply.